My First Double Bass Repair

 When TJ gets a chance he will take it in to a well known Bass Luthier to finalize the setup and tweak it in ways that are beyond what I could have done to it and then it really will be ship shape.

-Now that its size can be seen,
+Now that its size can

 .........it proves dyna-mite can come in a small package!